Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

 Guides
 ---------------------------------------------

-Herein we have collected a selection of guides that tries to give a step-by-step solution to certain tasks that a user of AutomAl 6000 might want to accomplish.
+Herein we have collected a selection of guides that tries to give a step-by-step introduction to certain tasks that a user of AutomAl 6000 might want to accomplish.

 Installation